-University of Colorado Advanced Reproductive Medicine (CU-ARM) is closely monitoring the situation regarding COVID-19, also known as the coronavirus disease 2019 and novel coronavirus (meaning a new strain of the coronavirus family).
-While there have not been many cases to date in Colorado, the numbers are rising and appropriate precautions are indicated.
-In order to protect our patients and staff, CU-ARM will be making certain changes to our standard procedure.
+University of Colorado Advanced Reproductive Medicine (CU-ARM) has implemented new safety measures to comply with COVID-19 restrictions.
+We are still closely monitoring the situation regarding COVID-19, also known as the coronavirus disease 2019 and novel coronavirus (meaning a new strain of the coronavirus family).

 TeleHealth virtual appointments now available